-The coefficients $a_j(i)$ and $a_j^k(i)$ represent the designers' preference of the ability to tolerate uncertainty expansion of $f_i$ and the level of difficulty to implement $f_k$.
+The coefficients $a_j(i)$ and $a_j^k(i)$ represent the designers' preference for the ability to tolerate uncertainty expansion of $f_i$ and the level of difficulty in implementing $f_k$.
 Specific values of $a_j(i)$ and $a_j^k(i)$ can only be determined case by case.

 Third, the objective function is Eq.~(\ref{eq:min}) where $S(i)$ is the number of the variables in $y(i)$.
 The optimization problem is to decide $y_j^{u*}(i)$ and $y_j^{l*}(i)$ to minimize Eq.~(\ref{eq:min}), subject to the constraints in Eq.~(\ref{eq:subfq}) and Eq.~(\ref{eq:uplow1}).
-As a result, $FPS^*$ can be assembled using the resulting $y_j^{u*}(i)$ and $y_j^{l*}(i)$ where $i=1,2,...n$. \paragraph{The sub-requirements.} In general, the sub-requirements must satisfy the following three conditions: \begin{enumerate} \item Must be within the initial feasible spaces of the sub-functions. \item Must include all the possible values that the elements of the system will encounter. \item Must be composable and refine the higher-level functional requirements as a whole. \end{enumerate} We intend to assign the ranges in $FDS^2$ and $FPS^*$ directly to the sub-functions as the sub-requirements.
-Now, we explain the ranges satisfy all the three conditions above.
+As a result, $FPS^*$ can be assembled using the resulting $y_j^{u*}(i)$ and $y_j^{l*}(i)$ where $i=1,2,\dots,n$.

+\paragraph{The Sub-Requirements.} In general, the sub-requirements must satisfy the following three conditions: \begin{enumerate} \item They must be within the initial feasible spaces of the sub-functions. \item They must include all the possible values that the elements of the system will encounter. \item They must be composable and refine the higher-level functional requirements as a whole. \end{enumerate} We intend to assign the ranges in $FDS^2$ and $FPS^*$ directly to the sub-functions as the sub-requirements.
+Now, we explain how the ranges satisfy all three conditions above.